ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

         - Roll and pitch axis rate feed-forward is enabled (:ref:`ATC_RATE_FF_ENAB <ATC_RATE_FF_ENAB>`)
 -   After you have a good tune, you may wish to increase :ref:`ATC_THR_MIX_MAX <ATC_THR_MIX_MAX>`  to 0.9 (default is 0.5) to increase prioritization of attitude control over throttle.
 This can reduce the pitch overshoot sometimes seen (especially on copters with large propellers) in AltHold if the vehicle suddenly slows after performing fast forward flight.
 In this situation wind catches under the propellers providing lift but also disturbs the vehicle's attitude leading to a conflict between throttle and attitude control.
 The danger in increasing this parameter's value is that if the rate gains are later raised so high that the vehicle oscillates badly it may be difficult for the vehicle to descend (because it will prioritize trying to correct the attitude oscillations and never reduce throttle sufficiently).
 -   AutoTune can **request very large and fast changes in output**\ s to the motors which can cause ESC sync issues especially when using SimonK firmware and/or low KV motors (under 500KV).
 See this `video showing a test <https://www.youtube.com/watch?v=hBUBbeyLe0Q>`__ which recreates a sync problem.
--   AutoTune is sometimes unable to find a good tune for frames with very soft vibration dampening of the autopilot or very flexible arms.
 -   For best results the copter shouldn't be allowed to build up too much horizontal speed.
 This can be prevented by applying a quick correction between tests (twitches) to stop the vehicle from flying too fast.
 -   Be advised that AutoTune will engage from Stabilize, so don't accidentally flip your AutoTune switch until you are in AltHold and ready to begin the procedure.
 -   As a general rule, for Pitch and Roll, P and I should be equal, and D should be 1/10th P. For Yaw, I should be 1/10th P and D = 0, in most cases.